 We enjoy a musical heritage that enriches our worship and shapes our hearts, minds, and souls for God's glory and service.
 Our dynamic music program includes three choirs, a handbell choir, recorder consort, and ringing of the bells in Good Shepherd's Bell Tower.

-To get involved in any of Good Shepherd’s ensembles, contact the Organist/Choirmaster.
+To get involved in any of Good Shepherd’s ensembles, Contact James Nord, Organist/Choirmaster.

 The Good Shepherd Choir